rnjhnd/java-design-patterns-portfolio/08-visitor-design-pattern/furniture-shipping-system/README.md

 ![image](https://github.com/user-attachments/assets/a81def47-124e-4ce7-a47c-93a34882a2c9)

 The following diagram illustrates:
-- The architecture of the Furniture Shipping Visitor
+- The architecture of the Furniture Shipping System
 - Relationships between the core components:
   - The `Furniture` interface
   - Concrete implementations: `Chair`, `Table`, `Sofa`